StefanSchubert/aquarium_IoT/README.md

     # and that your local user can read them on the console using mutt
     sudo apt-get install mutt

+    # Create a own user for our microservice

+        sudo adduser --home /var/aquametric --shell /usr/sbin/nologin aquametric

+    choose an arbitrary password and name like "aqua computer" when prompted and leave the rest as default.

     # Install Java using sdkman which is required to run our microservices

+    sudo -u aquametric bash
     curl -s "https://get.sdkman.io" bash
     source "$HOME/.sdkman/bin/sdkman-init.sh"
     sdk install java <tab to see selection - Choose a 21 variant>

-    sudo ln -sf /home/pi/.sdkman/candidates/java/current/bin/java /usr/bin/java

-Create a own user for our microservice

-    sudo adduser --home /var/aquametric --shell /usr/sbin/nologin aquametric

-choose an arbitrary password and name like "aqua computer" when prompted and leave the rest as default.

 Do a